edmaputra/ilm/docs/requirements/project_requirements.md

 - Each project MUST have exactly one owner
 - Project ownership CAN be transferred to another user
 - Owner changes MUST be logged for audit purposes
+- All modifications MUST track the user making the change (updated_by)

 ### 4.3 Project Dependencies (BR-P-003)
 - Projects with active tasks CANNOT be deleted